Birth of the New World: Cataño, Puerto Rico

 In 1998, Edwin "Amolao" Rivera Sierra, mayor of the municipality of Cataño in Puerto Rico, decided to acquire the monument.
 Despite being donated by Tsereteli, the cost of importing the statue was 2.4 million dollars, all of which was taken from the public treasury with the approval of governor Pedro Rosselló.
 Rivera Sierra insisted that the municipal treasury would not lose a single cent on the project, and planned to erect the monument near the entrance of Cataño Bay.
 The unassembled pieces of the statue were relocated to an adjacent recreational park upon arriving on 12 November 1998.
 In its original plan, construction would have begun in 1999, with the dedication taking place in October 2000.
 However, the project caused immediate controversy; several homes would have to be destroyed to make way for it and the cost of its assembly was deemed excessive.
 The Oficina del Contralor (Office of the Comptroller) opened an investigation into the transaction and found that the 1.6 million dollars in taxes that were due when the statue entered the port were not paid.
-The auditor also investigated the use of public funds to cover the travel expenses of Rivera Sierra when personally meeting Tseretelli in Russia.
+The auditor also investigated the use of public funds to cover the travel expenses of Rivera Sierra when personally meeting Tsereteli in Russia.

 The monument also would have been high enough that concerns were raised that it would interfere with air traffic to nearby Luis Muñoz Marín International Airport.
 Ultimately, the Puerto Rico Port Authority denied Cataño the permits required to advance, citing "security concerns".
 The central government decided to stop providing any funding for the project.
 The unassembled pieces remained stored near Cataño Bay for several years.
 Rivera Sierra's successor, Wilson Soto, declared that the municipality would not invest any public funds in the project.
 By this time, some of the pieces were beginning to show signs of rusting, and storing the pieces was costing $1.6 million in taxes per year, not including the salaries of several security guards.
 The municipality also lost an estimated income of $200,000 that the recreational park would have provided were it open to the public.
 The total cost of the project was re-estimated due to the necessity of replacing several parts and some of the supporting steel structures, fixing exposure damage and the additional need for a sandblasting procedure.
-In early 2005, Tseretelli began searching for developers that would take over the project.
+In early 2005, Tsereteli began searching for developers that would take over the project.
 However, these efforts were interrupted by Soto, who considered that simply assembling the statue was not enough to attract tourism.
 He suggested that the entire area would need to be developed.
 The size of the project caused potential developers to lose interest.